AA-ALERT/AMBER_setup/README.md

 ## Install full pipeline

-Set the evironment variable SOURCE_ROOT as the install location for the pipeline and run the installation script:
+Set the environment variable SOURCE_ROOT as the install location for the pipeline and run the installation script:
 ```
 export SOURCE_ROOT=${HOME}/pipeline
 ./install_full_pipeline.sh
 ```

-## Install full pipeline on the DAS cluster

-For users having access to the DAS5 cluster, specific configuration can be set via the das5_config.sh script

 # Autotuning